mongodb-labs/mongo-web-shell/docs/rest_api.md

           success and which are failure.
         * Split result into result and error?

-* `PUT db/:id` :: Resets the db resource's timeout period at the given id.
+* `POST db/:id/keep-alive` :: Resets the db resource's timeout period at the given id.
     * __Params__:
         * *id*: The id of the desired db resource.
     * __Returns__: N/A
-    * __TODO__:
-        * `PUT` should be idempotent, however, since the timeout period will likely be dictated by timestamps, running `PUT` multiple times does not cause an identical resource state.
-Therefore, this functionality may need to be accessed by a `POST` request and thus the URI should change, perhaps to `db/:id/keep-alive`.

 TODO
 ----